JosefMamo12/ShoppingList/README.md

     ```bash
     npm start
     ```
+2. Once the server is configured there is a function thats running and intialize all the required tables for this project.

-2. The server will start running on the specified port (default is 8080).
+3. The server will start running on the specified port (default is 8080).
 You can access it using your web browser or tools like Postman.

 ## Step 4: Setup the Client
 1. Navigate to the client directory from the project root directory: